• Department of Primary Care Medicine

 Training Stages

-• In Stage 2 (Year 2): clinical day teaching sessions with patients in the department are organised based on the organ system that the students are currently learning about.
+• In Stage 2 (Year 2): Clinical day teaching sessions with patients in the department are organised based on the organ system that the students are currently learning about.

-• In Stage 3.3 (Year 5): students spend 8 weeks with the department on rotation.
-They are taught the principles of family medicine and have the opportunity to spend time in three different primary care settings: in the Primary Care Clinic setting at University Malaya Medical Centre (UMMC), in a government health clinic, and in a one-week attachment with a private general practitioner, and have a one-day attachment to Hospis Malaysia.
+• In Stage 3.3 (Year 5): Students spend 8 weeks with the department on rotation.
+They are taught the principles of family medicine across three settings: the Primary Care Clinic at UMMC, a government health clinic, a one-week attachment with a private GP, and a one-day attachment to Hospis Malaysia.